 The intent of the Lake Access Plan is to provide guidance to Council and Administration in making choices that will bring the greatest benefit to the community as a whole.
-This report examines the 39 sites identified in the 2016 Draft Lake Access Plan.
+This report examines the 39 sites identified in the 2016 Draft Lake Access Plan and a new site added through subdivision since 2016 (totaling 40 sites).